Bnjackson/js-notes/README.md

 nestedArr[1][0]; // Returns: 2.
 We can chain on more index values.
 ```

 ### Array Methods

+Methods that modify the original array are known as mutator methods, and methods that return a new value or representation are reffered to as accessor methods.
+Methods that operate on every item in an array, one at a time are known as itteration methods.

 There are some useful methods for arrays including.